bbbbbrie/awesome-ransomware/README.md

     - The link above is `404`: see [the timeline via the Wayback Machine](https://web.archive.org/web/20220121031312/https://kraftbusiness.com/wp-content/uploads/2019/01/history-evolution-of-ransomware.png).
   - [Ransomware Attacks Map](https://statescoop.com/ransomware-map/) - An interactive map of known ransomware incidents in the US
   - [RAASNet](https://github.com/leonv024/RAASNet)
+    - The version above is no more: see [CesarAyalaDev/RAASNet](https://github.com/CesarAyalaDev/RAASNet).
   - [Rensenware](https://en.wikipedia.org/wiki/Rensenware)
     - [Do you want to play a game?
 Ransomware asks for high score instead of money](https://arstechnica.com/gaming/2017/04/do-you-want-to-play-a-game-ransomware-asks-for-high-score-instead-of-money/)